Geographic Information System (GIS)

 Wellington provides the data within these pages for your personal use "as is."
 This information is derived from multiple sources which may, in part, not be current, be outside the control of Wellington, and may be of dubious accuracy.
 The areas depicted by these maps are approximate, and are not necessarily accurate to surveying or engineering standards.
 Wellington makes no warranty or guaranty as to the content, accuracy, timeliness, or completeness of any of the data provided, and assumes no legal responsibility for the information contained on this map.
 Users of this map are notified that the public primary information source should be consulted for verification of the information contained on this map.

-Please notify the GIS staff of any discrepancies by e-mailing email@example.com.
+Please email the GIS staff of any discrepancies.